While motherhood is an amazing experience, it also transforms your life from the ground up and comes with numerous challenges, such as mommy guilt.

 Working moms, for example, feel guilt about going back to work, even though they are doing a great thing by providing for their family.

-Moms who aren’t breastfeeding beat themselves up over it, even though they’re doing everything they can to give their baby the best nutrition possible.
+Moms who aren’t breastfeeding and are switching to formula instead, beat themselves up over it, even though they’re doing everything they can to give their baby the best nutrition possible.

 That’s the power of mommy guilt – it tricks us into believing we are not good moms because of some arbitrary standards that have been imposed on us.

 The thing is, every mom’s situation is different, and perfect parenting simply doesn’t exist.
 We are all simply doing our best.

 Getting rid of mommy guilt can be a long process, but it can be done by focusing on yourself, recognizing negative thoughts, and accepting that you don’t need to be perfect all the time!